 Jessica Walliser co-hosts “The Organic Gardeners” on KDKA-Radio in Pittsburgh, PA.
 She is a former contributing editor for Organic Gardening magazine and a regular contributor to Fine Gardening, Urban Farm, and Hobby Farms magazines.
 Jessica also serves on the Editorial Advisory Board of The American Horticultural Society.

 Her two weekly gardening columns for the Pittsburgh Tribune-Review have been enjoyed by readers for over eight years.
 Her fourth book, Attracting Beneficial Bugs to the Garden: A Natural Approach to Pest Control, was released by Timber Press in January of 2014 and was named one of the Top 12 Gardening Books by Martha Stewart Living magazine in March of 2015.
 It was also awarded the American Horticultural Society’s Book Award.

 The former owner of a 25-acre organic market farm, Jessica received her degree in ornamental horticulture from The Pennsylvania State University.
 She’s taught a diverse array of gardening topics for over 20 years and is a former faculty member of Phipps Conservatory and Botanical Gardens.

 She is author of the Amazon best-seller Good Bug, Bad Bug: Who’s Who, What They Do, and How to Manage Them Organically and blogs weekly for both SavvyGardening.com and HobbyFarms.com.
 As owner of Ironweed Apparel, Jessica is working to unite fashion and gardening at long last by providing gardeners with hip, funky urban farming and gardening tee shirts that let you grow in style.

-Jessica lives and gardens northwest of Pittsburgh with her husband and son, eight chickens, one hermit crab, one dog, and billions and billions of very good bugs.
+Jessica lives and gardens northwest of Pittsburgh with her husband and son, six chickens, two cats, two hermit crabs, and billions and billions of very good bugs.